 When you bring your car into the auto body shop for a stone chip, you might find that there are several options for fixing stone chips, depending on the severity of the damage.
 But the longer you put it off the worse it will get.

 If your windshield has a stone chip in it, we hope this gets you thinking.
-It is a good idea to take your vehicle into an auto body shop to at least have an assessment done.
+It is a good idea to take your vehicle to an affordable auto body shop in Vancouver to at least have an assessment done.
 If you have any questions, don’t hesitate to contact us!